 It is our honor to name this scholarship fund after James Preston Poindexter because of his commitment to the future education of black children and his proclamation of the kingdom of God to come in truth and grace.

-All donations are tax deductible.
-In the future, gifts will be able to be given directly to the Columbus Foundation.
+Gifts are given directly to the Columbus Foundation.

 A high school graduate student of color from Linden McKinley or Mifflin high school headed to a HBCU.
 In a future year, it’s possible that we could extend to additional Columbus high schools.
 Selection criteria will prioritize financial need, academic potential, community service or past employment, extra curricular activities, or special circumstances (ie. first generation college student).